jadecobra/python_tdd_exercises/source/data_structures/none.rst

       self.assertIsNotNone(0)
       self.assertIsNotNone(1)

-REFACTOR: make it better
+refactor: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

 `integers <https://docs.python.org/3/library/functions.html#int>`_ are represented by the `int <https://docs.python.org/3/library/functions.html#int>`_ :doc:`class </classes/classes>` in Python, I can add an instance test like I did with :doc:`booleans </data_structures/booleans/booleans>`

-* RED: make it fail
+* red: make it fail

   I add a ``self.assertIsInstance`` test to ``test_is_none_an_integer``